Ain't Safe

 "Ain't Safe" is a song by American rappers and singers Trippie Redd and Don Toliver.
-It was released on October 28, 2022 as the fourth single for the former's upcoming mixtape A Love Letter to You 5.
+It was released on October 28, 2022.
 The song peaked at number 92 on the Billboard Hot 100.

 Composition

 In regard to production, the song borrows "psychedelic trap and melodic song structures and verses" which is reminiscent of Don Toliver's music.
 Lyrically, the song focuses on the rappers keeping their guards up and emphasizes that their enemies are not safe from them.
 Toliver sings about being strapped with .40 S&W and taking OxyContin.

 Critical reception

 The song received generally positive reviews.
 Lexi Lane of Uproxx wrote that "the catchy production compliments each of the rapper's verses" and "By the song's outro instrumental, it feels reminiscent of floating through space."
 Gabriel Bras Nevares of HotNewHipHop wrote of the production, "It's nothing new at this point, but the graceful piano melodies and dense ad-libs make for a fun atmosphere to match the percussion.
 It's the type of beat that isn't hot on impact, with its bouncy bass hits and understated hi-hats and snares, but it works engagingly as a dreamy combo."
 In addition, he praised the collaboration of Trippie Redd and Don Toliver.
 In regard to Toliver's vocals, he wrote, "His voice is always a winner for tracks like these, especially when it's paired with a dynamic flow", while regarding Redd he wrote, "He expands on a lot of the same flexes and mindsets that Don started the track with, but with a more powerful vocal performance."